Writing Tasks

 , POST

-requests to upload, download and check presence of artifacts.
+requests to upload, download, check presence and delete artifacts.

 Info